Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Introduction

-In in the present model as well as in our previous model \cite{Sit10} the experimental dependence of the fractional exponent $\beta$ on the characteristics of cosolvent molecules is incorporated as input information.
-As was mentioned above for enzymatic and protein reactions only experimental data for the dependence of fractional exponents on cosolvent molecular weight are available \cite{Yed95}.
+In the present model as well as in our previous one \cite{Sit10} the experimental dependence of the fractional exponent $\beta$ on the characteristics of cosolvent molecules is incorporated as input information.
+As was mentioned above for the enzymatic and protein reactions only the experimental data for the dependence of fractional exponents on cosolvent molecular weight are available \cite{Yed95}.
 This fact imposes a natural limitation on both models.
-The present model likewise that of \cite{Sit10} is able to take into account only cosolvent molecular weight but not the shape and size of cosolvent molecules.
+In the present model likewise in that of \cite{Sit10} only cosolvent molecular weights but not the shape and size of cosolvent molecules are taken into account.

 The paper is organized as follows.
 In Sec.
 2 the discrete averaging of the rate constant for the ensemble of enzymes is discussed.
+In Sec.3 the approximation used for transition from discrete averaging to the continuous one is discussed in details.
 In Sec.
-3 the continuous version of such averaging within the framework of Kramers' theory is considered.
+4 the continuous version of the averaging within the framework of the Kramers' theory is considered.
 In Sec.
-4 the obtained integral equation for the distribution over activation barrier energies is analyzed.
-In Sec.5 the general formalism is applied to the analysis of experimental data.
+5 the obtained integral equation for the distribution over the activation barrier energies is analyzed.
+In Sec.6 the general formalism is applied to the analysis of experimental data.
 In Sec.
-6 the results are discussed and the conclusions are summarized.
+7 the results are discussed and the conclusions are summarized.